nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Take Akihiko, Mitsuru, & Yukari

-Give Mitsuru & Yukari their Amp bracers back, equip Null Slash on Aigis
+Equip Elec Boost accessory on Aigis

 ### Tenjin Musha, Kaiden Musha, & Onnen Musha

 * Put everyone on Heal/Support, swap Mitsuru to Assign Target to whatever you are nuking down
-* Don't switch off Bishamonten
+* Try to keep Tetrakarn up as much as possible
-* Nuke down Kaiden Musha with Ragnarok
+* Nuke down Kaiden Musha with Ragnarok/Thunder Reign
-* Nuke down Tenjin Musha with Ragnarok
+* Nuke down Tenjin Musha with Ragnarok/Thunder Reign
-* Fire Break then Nuke down Onnen Musha
+* Fire Break (if you still have it) then Nuke down Onnen Musha w/ Rag or Power Charge -> Tempest Slash
 * Swap Yukari & Mitsuru to Act Freely to have them use their Break spells

-Fuse:

-> Laksmi x Jatayu x Parvati/Kikuri-Hime = Yurlungur
->
-> > Resist Fire
-> >
-> > Null Dark

-Only bring Yukari
+Bring Ken, Yukari, and Junpei

-Buy Thunder Bracers and restock on items
+Buy Null Wind on Aigis and restock on items

-Buy any Precious Eggs, Magic Mirrors, & Bead/Bead Chains
+Buy any Precious Eggs, Mirrors, & Bead/Bead Chains

-You will probably need 2-3 Somas and a ton of Revival Beads for this fight

-Equip Null Wind accessory on Aigis, Wind Amp on Yukari

 ### ???
 (Protagonist)

 * Changes Persona every 3 turns
-* Pallas Athena -> Isis -> Pallas Athena -> ...
-* Say on Thor and use Ziodyne during Pallas Athena
-* Revive Yukari as soon as she dies
+* Keep both Shields up (Tetrakarn first but after that priority is based on the persona ??? is on)
+  * Pallas Athena: Tetrakarn > Makarakarn
+  * Trismegistus: Tetrakarn > Makarakarn
+  * Kala-Nemi: Makarakarn > Tetrakarn
+  * Isis: Makarakarn > Tetrakarn
+* Goal is to repel Vorpal Blades, Deathbounds, Maziodynes, and potentially Magarudynes
-* Swap to Odin and Thunder Reign during Isis
+* Swap to Odin and Thunder Reign during Isis if you want for the big dick damage

 ## Team Fights & Final Boss